 The condition is present at birth and can result in various oral developmental issues, including feeding, speech, and swallowing, as well as interfering with adequate breastfeeding.
 About 4% to 10% of all babies are born with tongue-tie.
 There are degrees of tongue- and lip-ties, depending on where the frenulum attaches to the tongue.

 Why Does It Matter?

-Tethered oral tissues limit the range of motion of the tongue and lip that can cause problems with feeding, swallowing, speech, and the formation of the jaw and palate.
+Tethered oral tissues limit the range of motion of the tongue and lip, which can cause problems with feeding, swallowing, speech, and the formation of the jaw and palate.
 Babies who are tongue-tied may have problems latching securely to the breast.
-They will often overcompensate with increased suction or using the jaws which causes nipple damage and pain.
-Once the baby can no longer maintain their latch in this manner, there is often clicking and loss of suction, or even complete detachment from breast.
-This could not only cause pain to mom, but also affect the baby’s ability to adequately drain the breast, leading to supply issues and/or infections.
+They will often overcompensate with increased suction or using the jaws, which causes nipple damage and pain in the mother.
+Once the baby can no longer maintain their latch in this manner, there is often clicking and loss of suction, or even complete detachment from the breast.
+This could not only cause pain to the mom but also affect the baby's ability to adequately drain the breast, leading to supply issues and/or infections.
 Some babies may not be able to latch at all.

 Infant Symptoms: Mom’s Symptoms:

 -Unable to hold pacifier